avolitty/avolitty-hasher/README.md

 The fourth argument variable `m` is a pointer to a `signed char` array to store the hashed bytes after finalization from `AvolittyHasherB()`.

 The default value is an empty array with a default length of `16`.
-As mentioned previously, this value should match the length of `e` and value of `f`.
+As mentioned previously, this value matches the length of `e` and value of `f`.

 `AvolittyHasherB()` defines it as the finalized hash digest.